dibble07/energy-grid-balancing-game/README.md

 ## To do
 - Plot candle emoji above demand at times of blackouts
-- Display blackout duration
-- More info on user values
-    - Context: 2GW per nuclear plant, 5.4MW per wind turbine onshore, 8.6MW per wind turbine offshore
-    - Tips on good/bad of each resource
+- Stop errors if nothing selected
 - Describe methodology
     - Assume perfect ramping
     - Ignore ability to turn off gas/coal intermittently
+    - Tips on good/bad of each resource
 - Add/update screencast gif to README
+- More context on user values: "equivalant to 14000 wind turbines"
 - Consider displaying distribution of dispatched/spare energy energy
 - Shrink supplementary graphs and/or make horizontal
 - Calculate optimum score